Informatics Program Performance

 Key survey findings include the following:

-- 100% of the survey respondents completed the INFM program within two and a half years.
+- 100% of the survey respondents completed the INFM program within four years.

-- 75% of the survey respondents said their overall education experience in the INFM program was Very Good.
+- 100% of the survey respondents said their overall education experience in the INFM program was Very Good or Good.

 The survey also provided insight regarding the employment trends of our recent INFM graduates, such as: